Calculating Severance Pay in Ontario | Co-Authors: Bram Lecker & Simon Pelsmakher, Student-at-Law

 According to the courts, reasonable notice is the amount of time it will take you to find similar alternative employment in your industry at the same salary and position.
 These are your common law entitlements, a set of judge made laws based upon precedents.

 Any terminated employee, particularly tenured ones in their senior years, should have their termination packages thoroughly vetted by our lawyers.
-We examine them very closely to ensure your offer includes all your entitlements.
-Our courts are not shy in foregoing the ESA’s minimum guarantees to award you a superior package better suited to your circumstances.
+On-line severance pay calculators often prove woefully inadequate in these circumstances because of the subjectivity and variability that arrive with each case.
+We will examine your situation very closely to ensure your offer includes all your entitlements.
+Our courts are not shy in foregoing the ESA’s minimums to award you a superior package better suited for your circumstances.

 Negotiating Your Severance

 Lecker & Associates have been practising employment law for over 35 years.
-We understand these precedents extremely well and have actively participated in shaping them over the years.
+We understand common law precedents extremely well and have actively participated in shaping them over the years.
 Our lawyers have clarified ambiguous laws and fiercely advocated for employee rights.
-Common law entitlements is where we usually find additional money for our clients.
+Common law entitlements are where we usually find additional money for our clients.

 We look at your specific circumstances to determine if the severance package offered to you is fair.
 Does it reasonably compensate you for sufficient time to land an equivalent position and become “whole” again?
 We examine all aspects of your termination, including your age, length of service, seniority and the job market.